Zen and the Three Door Problem

 “Which would probably be a good idea.
 And how much time would you need for deliberation?”

 “No time at all, Master.
-I would know to run immediately.”
+I would be running before I knew.”

 “Indeed, my Son.
 Our intuition works very quickly.
 It trades accuracy for speed.
 Given that, when would a deliberate decision be better?”